optimizely/scribe/content/stories/move-inc.md

 By maintaining close alignment and open communication with their analytics and user research peers, the Move, Inc. team is able to consistently produce high-quality experiments that help each group to accomplish and measure their goals while improving the usability of their site and overall customer experience.

 As Move’s optimization program has become more visible and successful, many other teams have started to brainstorm areas where they wanted to test and optimize.
 Suma hopes that in 2015, the team will successfully scale best practices for ideating, prioritizing, and executing experiments.

+{% include "blockquote.html"
+  {
+    size: 'full',
+    quote: 'WMany teams come to us with ideas that either are something they’re stuck on, or a small change they want to make.
+We take a step back and look at the big picture, help them to unpack the problem and design a meaningful experiment.',
+    attribution: 'Suma Warrier, Senior Optimization Manager, Move, Inc.'
+  }
+%}

 “Many teams come to us with ideas that either are something they’re stuck on, or a small change they want to make.
 We take a step back and look at the big picture, help them to unpack the problem and design a meaningful experiment.”